deanylev/strawpoller/README.md

 When running in development mode, the frontend assumes the backend is running on port 8080.
 You can change this by setting the `SERVER_PORT` env variable.

-1. Run `yarn` once from `/frontend` to set up dependencies.
+1. Run `yarn` once from `frontend` to set up dependencies.
-2. Run `ember s` from `/frontend`.
+2. Run `ember s` from `frontend`.
 3. Access the frontend at `http://localhost:4200`.

 ### Building the frontend

-Run `/build_frontend.sh`.
+Run `make compile` in the root of the repo.
 It will build the frontend and move the generated files to the correct places.

 ### Environment Variables